mahdiA1998/Mean-Amplitude-Spectrum/README.txt

  Dataset name: EEG Dataset for SSVEP using Ear-EEG and Scalp-EEG

- Related Reference: (i.e. N.-S. Kwak and S.-W. Lee, ìError Correction Regression Framework for Enhancing the Decoding Accuracies of Ear-EEG Brain-Computer Interfaces,î IEEE Trans. on Cybernetics, Vol. 50, No. 8, 2020, pp. 3654-3667.)
+ Related Reference: (i.e. N.-S. Kwak and S.-W. Lee, ‚ÄúError Correction Regression Framework for Enhancing the Decoding Accuracies of Ear-EEG Brain-Computer Interfaces,‚Äù IEEE Trans. on Cybernetics, Vol. 50, No. 8, 2020, pp. 3654-3667.)